krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 Measurability gives us the confidence to do things like compute statistics,
 aggregate over elements or boundaries, and compose presence effects—while
 preserving the semantics of the domain.
-Informally, when a PDF is measurable, we can treat its values like any other real number and do math over them, as long as we carefully respect the units involved.
+Informally, when a signal is measurable, we can treat its values like any other real number and do math over them, as long as we carefully respect the units involved.

-From our perspective, a presence density function captures a kind of
-measurement that can be *accumulated* across time and across presences.
+From our perspective, a presence density function represents a signal whose value that can be *accumulated* across time and across presences.
 This
 lets us reason mathematically about presences with confidence—and since most
 of this reasoning will be performed by algorithms, we need technical
 constraints that ensure those calculations are both mathematically valid and